 You might say that 'GB' suggests those at OFCOM perceive of it as a central, all-UK type callsign and that the ARRL might be broadly right to decide it's an 'England' call.
 But that doesn't hold, because both GB and the UK have constituent countries, the only difference being that the concept of GB doesn't include Northern Ireland whilst the term 'UK' does.

-Which constituent country of the UK the GBx call is actually transmitted from is up to the operator to choose at the time of application, as appropriate.
-The call can be used only at one designated location and certainly can't be used in another constituent country of the UK.
+Which constituent country of the UK the GBx call is actually transmitted from is up to the operator to choose at the time of application, as appropriate; there is no automatic way for this to be determined.
+The call can be used only at one designated location and certainly can't be used in another constituent country of the UK to that it was applied for.
 In any event, OFCOM would not be so politically naive and contentious to try and force an operator like me, in Wales, to accept it's an 'England' callsign.
 This would be to reopen some very sore wounds indeed in the relationship between the coloniser and the colonised.

 In my case I had, within the past three or so years, been able to select - and did select - Wales as my operating 'entity' within T-QSL/LoTw; this much is unarguably evident from the existing certificate.